Anna Mooney Burch: Career

-In 1891 Mooney Burch toured North America in concerts with English baritone Charles Santley.
+In 1891, Mooney Burch toured North America in concerts with English baritone Charles Santley.
 In April 1891 she sang the title part in Jules Massenet's oratorio Ève with the Toronto Philharmonic Society (TPS) and Santley performing the part of Adam.
-She had previously performed this work at the Lennox Lyceum with Theodore Thomas's orchestra.
+She had previously performed this work at the Lenox Lyceum with Theodore Thomas's orchestra.
 She also performed the part of the Widow in Felix Mendelssohn's Elijah with the TPS in 1891.
-She later repeated the part of Eve in performances of the oratorio with the New York Symphony Orchestra (NYSO) in Baltimore and Washington D.C.
+She later repeated the part of Eve in performances of the oratorio with the New York Symphony Orchestra (NYSO) in Baltimore and Washington, D.C.
 (1893) the Montreal Philharmonic Society at Windsor Hall (1893), and as part of a concert series at the Waldorf Astoria New York with Wiske conducting the Choral Society of Patterson (1897).

-In 1892 Mooney Burch was a soloist with the Cleveland Philharmonic (no relation to the present orchestra).
+In 1892, Mooney Burch was a soloist with the Cleveland Philharmonic (no relation to the present orchestra).
 In April 1892 she was a soloist in concerts presented by British tenor Edward Lloyd at Madison Square Garden (MSG).
 She returned to MSG the following December to perform in concert with the Orpheus Society led by conductor Arthur Mees.
 That same month she performed in concerts with the Dutch violinist Johannes Wolff and Portuguese pianist José Vianna da Motta at Palmer's Theatre.
-In 1893 she was the soprano soloist in Berlioz's La Damnation de Faust with the NYSO for performances in Baltimore and Washington D.C.
+In 1893 she was the soprano soloist in Hector Berlioz's La Damnation de Faust with the NYSO for performances in Baltimore and Washington, D.C.
 She had previously performed the work with this orchestra at New York's Metropolitan Opera House.

-In 1894 Mooney Burch was a soloist with Brooklyn Oratorio Society at the Brooklyn Academy of Music (BAM), and appeared in concerts at the BAM again the following year.
+In 1894, Mooney Burch was a soloist with Brooklyn Oratorio Society at the Brooklyn Academy of Music (BAM), and appeared in concerts at the BAM again the following year.
 In 1897 she sang for the inaugural opening the newly built YWCA building in Harlem, and gave a recital at Barnard College.
 In 1898 she was soprano soloist in Friedrich Hegar's Manasse with the Arion Society of Milwaukee, and performed excerpts from Gluck's Alceste in a concert at New York City's Mendelssohn Hall with an orchestra led by Hermann Hans Wetzler.
 That same year she was the soprano soloist in the Shubert Society's performances of Joseph Haydn's The Creation and Berlioz's La Damnation de Faust.